mcnulty/udi/PROTOCOL.md

 _Inputs_

-- `addr`: The virtual memory address to read from as an unsigned integer
+- `addr`: The virtual memory address to read from as an unsigned, 64-bit integer
-- `len`: The length of bytes to read as an unsigned integer
+- `len`: The length of bytes to read as an unsigned, 32-bit integer

 _Outputs_